Shopify/web-configs/Best practices/GraphQL/README.md

 ## Types and code generation

 Typescript and GraphQL combine to let us access our data with type safety.
-Developers should make use of the types generated alongside GraphQL documents [`graphql-typescript-definitions`](https://github.com/Shopify/graphql-tools-web/tree/master/packages/graphql-typescript-definitions).
-Developers should also use the generated types and enums created by [`graphql-typescript-definitions`](https://github.com/Shopify/graphql-tools-web/tree/master/packages/graphql-typescript-definitions#schema-types) instead of manually hardcoding these types into their app.
+You should use our [`graphql-typescript-definitions`](https://github.com/Shopify/graphql-tools-web/tree/master/packages/graphql-typescript-definitions) package to generate types alongside `.graphql` files, and for the GraphQL schema’s enums and input types (if you are using Sewing Kit, this is done automatically).
+Prefer the use of these generated types over manually hardcoding types representing your GraphQL operations.

 ## Resources